 Indicators 1.1, 3.1, 5.1, and 7.1: Raised edges on diapering tables measuring less than 6 inches from the top of the diapering surface are considered indoor safety hazards.
 When a child is laid down to sleep on their stomach in a crib and they are unable to roll over on their own, count it as one major indoor hazard for each child it occurs with (no matter how many times it occurs for that child).
 If a child is laid down to sleep on their stomach in a crib and they are observed to be able to roll over on their own, count it as one minor indoor hazard for each child it occurs with (no matter how many times it occurs for that child).
-If a child it occurs with (no matter how many times it occurs for that child).
-If a child it occurs with (no matter how many times it occurs for that child).
+If a child is laid down to sleep on their stomach in a crib and they are observed to be able to roll over on their own, count it as one minor indoor hazard for each child it occurs with (no matter how many times it occurs for that child).